-While Montenegro makes it easy by adopting the Euro, which is easily accessible outside the country, Bosnia & Herzegovina use the convertible mark, which is difficult to source outside the country and near impossible to convert back to any other currency after leaving.
+While Montenegro makes it easy by adopting the Euro, which is easily accessible outside the country, Bosnia & Herzegovina use the convertible Mark, which is difficult to source outside the country and near impossible to convert back to any other currency after leaving.

-I recommend either bringing Euros from home or converting your Croatian kuna into Euros to make it easier (and to get a better exchange rate!) when traveling to Montenegro or Bosnia on a day trip from Dubrovnik.
+I recommend either bringing Euros from home or converting your Croatian Kunas into Euros to make it easier (and to get a better exchange rate!) when traveling to Montenegro or Bosnia on a day trip from Dubrovnik.

 Alternately, you can try to use your credit card, but keep in mind that won’t work at small cafés, paying for roadside bathrooms if traveling by bus, or buying souvenirs.
-I always recommend having a small amount of Euros on hand as they are often accepted in a pinch!
+I always recommend having a small number of Euros on hand as they are often accepted in a pinch!

 The Best 13 Dubrovnik Day Trips